The NYT and Oswald Garrison Villard Came to Torrington in 1937 to See Covey’s Murals

 Litchfield county was a hotbed of abolitionism

-Two of the three murals depict Torrington directly: one shows Brown's birthplace, with Brown as a young boy alongside his mother; the other captures him in a Torrington schoolhouse, making, according to the Times — "his first public denunciation of slavery."
 The third and largest mural shows Brown leading a group of a dozen freedom seekers to Canada from Missouri in winter.
 A child was born on the trip, so they left with twelve and arrived with thirteen.
 Incidentally, word has it that Brown and the mother of the newborn, Jane Harper, had regular arguments about who was the better cook, and how best to prepare supper.
-Also, of note, but not clearly indicated in the painting, brown armed Mrs. Harper with a revolver (a “pepperbox,” as she called it), because he believed that all people have an equal claim to freedom and an equal responsibility to bvack one another up.
-The image DOES show Black men with weapons—absolutely unheard of in the time—but hot the revolver in Jane’s belt.
+Also, of note, but not clearly indicated in the painting, Brown armed Mrs. Harper with a revolver (a “pepperbox,” as she called it), because he believed that all people have an equal claim to freedom and an equal responsibility to back up one another.
+The image DOES show Black men with weapons—absolutely unheard of in the time—but hot the revolver under Jane’s apron.

 Fun fact from the article: it notes that The Rev. H. Francis Hines, rector of Trinity Church, opened the exercises with the invocation.
 The Trinity Episcopal church is still to this day a strong partner of John Brown’s legacy, and the John Brown Project.

 And then there is the matter of John Brown's legacy itself.
 History has vindicated him on the central question of his life: slavery was wrong, it had to end, and the people who fought to perpetuate and expand it were on the wrong side.
+John Brown was right.

 People like Villard obfuscated Brown’s legacy

 However, for complicated reasons, America paints Brown as being on the wrong side of the violence question.
 It is really a conspiracy of non-like-minded people.
 Southern racists, Lincoln enthusiasts, and northern pacifists among them.
 For example, the speaker at the 1937 ceremony, Oswald Garrison Villard, urged Americans to rededicate themselves to Brown's ideals while cautioning against the violence of his methods.
+A friend of mine, Shawndel Fraser, recently remearked “When in history have enslaved and oppressed people ever gained their freedom except through violence?”
+Maybe it was easy for a wealthy white man to cast about such advice about the equality of others.

-Villard was the grandson of William Lloyd Garrison, the abolitionist leader who became eclipsed by Brown after asking violent enslavers politely rto stop their brutality.
-Garrison was a pacifist, believing that brutal Southern enslavers could be persuaded to stop being brutal enslavers through moral persuasion, or “moralsuasion,” as they called it.
+Villard was the grandson of William Lloyd Garrison, the abolitionist leader who became eclipsed by Brown.
+A pacifist, he believed that brutal Southern enslavers could be persuaded to stop being brutal enslavers—through a process of moral persuasion, or “moralsuasion,” as they called it.
 I’m sorry, I like making up words as much as the next guy, but moralsuasion is idiotic both as a word and as a concept.
-If someone is hitting your mom with a bat, you are not going to persuade them to stop because it is the wrong thing to do.
-You need to either place yourself between your mom and the bat, as John Lewis and Martin Luther King Jr. did, or you need to pick up a bat, and whack the guy who is hitting your mom, like John Brown did.

 Primary Source "Three John Brown Murals Unveiled At Torrington, Conn., Post Office — Oswald Garrison Villard Speaks At Ceremony" —The New York Times, December 3, 1937.